cadizm/blog.mcadiz.com/_posts/2021-08-07-pairwise-comparison-triangular-numbers-and-gauss.md

 we want a more rigorous proof, we can dissect its components.

 The outer loop clearly runs in linear time ($$O(n)$$).
 But what about the inner loops?
-Each begins at the $$ith$$ and ends at the last, so it's upper bound must be $$n$$.
+Each begins at the $$ith$$ element and ends at the last, so it's upper bound must be $$n$$.
 But does that mean the overall pairwise comparison is sub-quadratic?

 Again, it becomes easier to see when we start unrolling the loop iterations: